-Council ready for winter
+Council ready for Winter

 On average it can take up to 140 tonnes of salt to grit Wiltshire's A and B class roads and 230 tonnes to salt an extended list of roads during prolonged cold weather.
+A single precautionary treatment will cost on average £21,000.